CIEMAT-Neutrino/LArSoftDumper/README.md

 - A vector v(number of channels) with the total number of simulated photons in the event arriving at each Optical channel.

-We only consider photons from the TPB coated PMTs, sensible to VUV(direct) and Visible(reflected by cathode in the middle of the volume) photons.
+We only consider photons detected by the TPB coated PMTs, sensible to VUV(direct) and Visible(reflected by cathode in the middle of the volume) photons.
+For the Optical System Image, as SBND has 2 different volumes/optical&charge planes, in the current approach, we add opposing optical channels.